WE ARE HAVING OUR MONTHLY LOCAL LEADERS MEETING

 • Temporary street parking closures at Columbia between Bush and Mill Street to facilitate the installation of underground conduit that will help better protect Red Hook buildings from unplanned utility outages

 • Relocation of maintenance and management spaces to facilitate floodproofing work in building basements

 • NYCHA’s Pest Management Department has been conducting regular visits to Red Hook to install and/or service bait stations, collapse rodent burrows, and close gaps in building basements to reduce the rodent population on site.

-o Additionally, the Sandy contractor has continued to install and/or service bait stations and collapse rat burrows every week, and clean the construction work zones daily.
+o Additionally, the Sandy contractor has continued to install and/or service bait stations every month and clean the construction work zones daily.